 A. It is important to understand that when working in a remote session, the session and all applications contained in it are actually running on the server.
 If six users are logged into the server remotely and running Agvance, then the server is handling and processing six instances of Agvance.
 The remote session passes keystrokes and display information back and forth between the remote workstation and the server.
 Only the Terminal Services, Citrix, or Remote Desktop client itself, which handles the keystrokes and displays information, is actually running on the workstation.

-When closing the session by selecting the in the top right or by ending the session in Task Manager, only the client software running on the machine is closed.
+When closing the session by selecting the X in the top right or by ending the session in Task Manager, only the client software running on the machine is closed.
 The session with all the associated applications and data remains running on the server.
 This would be disconnecting from the session.
 If then reconnecting within a certain amount of time (specified in the server's settings), the session desktop will look exactly as it did upon disconnecting.

 To log out of the session, go to Start / Shut Down/Log off or double click a Log Off Server icon on the desktop.
 The client software is closed on the workstation and the session with all its applications are closed on the server.